-A review of instructional materials on the basis of citizen concerns shall be conducted in response to a properly filed written request under procedures developed by the Superintendent.
-In schools operating under SBDM, tThese procedures for review shall include school council consideration of the written concerns regarding instructional materials.
-Instructional materials shall include textbooks, supplementary materials, and library books.
-Forms for such requests may be obtained from the school and will be made available to any resident of the school district at the Superintendent's office.
-The request shall include a written reason for objection and a statement of the desired action regarding the material under consideration.
+The review of instructional materials, including textbooks, supplementary materials, and library books, on the basis of citizen concerns will be conducted in response to a properly filed written request under procedures developed by the Superintendent.
+In schools operating under SBDM, these procedures for review shall include school council consideration of the written concerns regarding instructional materials.
+Forms for such requests may be obtained from the school and will be made available to any resident of the school district at the Superintendent's Office.
+The request shall include a written statement of reason for objection and a statement of the desired action regarding the material under consideration.

 Employees receiving a written request for review of instructional materials shall notify the Principal of the complaint, who shall then notify the Superintendent.
-The Superintendent shall notify the Board of all complaints filed-and the council's response.
+The Superintendent shall notify the Board of all complaints filed and the council's response.